9 Key Insights Into Business I Got From Going Underground!

-However, before we venture “underground”, a bit more background to my story.
+However, before we venture underground, a bit more back story.

 Our comfort zones are immediately tested, learning skills like rock climbing, abseiling, white water rafting and orienteering.
 Ironically, the biggest challenge is not physical but mental – being deposited in the bush for three days… not to find our way out, but simply to sit and think.
 To contemplate whatever we want!

 While the feeling of isolation is immense, we are, in fact, in close proximity to others, but the dense bush makes it impossible to see or hear very far.
 So, three days (and two nights) to think, with a piece of plastic for cover, some cold food, toilet paper and a shovel!

 Not everyone makes it to the end.
 I wonder now how young people would fare without access to their “smart” phones, disconnected from the world save for their own thoughts.